Ramzy70/projet_GL/README.md

 ## 3rd year project

-a tutoring website using the MERN stack
+a tutoring website using the React framework and Django for the backend stack